Baseline Confirm: Where Observation Becomes Trust

 review artifact -> human/operator judgment

-baseline set --scan-id <scan_id> -> establish trusted reference
+baseline confirm <scan_id> -> establish trusted reference

 This separation is the core safety model.
 The system can collect facts; only the operator can declare trust.